Sales Skills for Accountants? The Top Five Reasons Accountants Don’t Convert Their Sales Proposals

 There are other causes which lead to you becoming a frustrated proposal chaser.
 Like not BAMFAM’ing at the end of every meeting: BAMFAM stands for Book A Meeting From A Meeting so you never cut a proposal loose with no defined next step or appointment.

 Sales process is crucial.
-Sales skills are crucial.
+Sales skills are crucial for accountants and advisors.
 You might be a great advisor with a great team and whole raft of business advisory tools and apps at your disposal, but when it comes to optional value-add services, you don’t get to deliver what you never learn to sell.

 We have ‘inch wide, mile deep’ expertise in sales process and sales skills and have a range of training and facilitation processes available to you, whether you’re a beginner, intermediate or experienced when it comes to selling advisory services.
 We can deliver training on-site, face-to-face or via the web.